jdavis/jdavis.github.com/_posts/2015-11-29-the-bram-moole-laaw-vim-re-write.md

 was called Vi iMitation.
 Do you see a pattern?

-The reason for this is because [Bram Moolenaar][bram-wiki], the original creator of Vim, had an Amiga computer at the time but Vi wasn't available for it.
+The reason for this is because [Bram Moolenaar][bram-wiki], the original creator of Vim (and apparently a big fan of German beer as dictated by his Wikipedia picture?), had an Amiga computer at the time but Vi wasn't available for it.
 So he started out with a different text editor and eventually built it up to add Vi functionality.
 In fact, Vim still has Amiga code and might still work with [some versions][vim-amiga].

 This was the first Vi rewrite (albeit in the same language, C) and a very large success by Bram.
 To this day, if you run `vi` on most systems, it is just